FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 Multiple allowed

 Declares another FreeCAD Addon or workbench.
 Note that not all dependency-related features are fully implemented yet.
+Does not support Python package dependencies, which should be specified using either a requirements.txt or metadata.txt file (see [Workbench creation](Workbench_creation#Distribution.md) for details).

 #### Attributes